circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 right-click the "Create <username> user key" and click "Inspect".

-3. In the "Network" tab
+3. In the developer console,
-of your developer tools,
-find the generated public key
-and copy it to your clipboard.
+select the "Network" tab.

 4. In your project's "Bitbucket settings", click "SSH Keys",